xemexpress/UniMemo-0.1/api/README.md

 Notes:
 - When Receivers update their received Gift (as the only action), it will be returned to its provider.
+- When Users update an OpenPublic Gift, it will be received instantly by them with the `openPublic` tag switched back to `public`.

 ### Toggle Gift's Access Tag: 'personal' <-> 'public' (for providers); 'public' <-> 'openPublic' (for receivers)